Skip to main content

 What’s the difference between Boost Links and the Top Links agent?

 The Top Links agent shows the same top pages on every page in a section.
-The Boost Links agent doesn't show the same links everywhere; it works within your existing Related Links or Popular Links blocks to double the appearance rate of specific money pages.
+The Boost Links agent doesn’t show the same links everywhere; it uses a credit-based system to increase internal links to targeted money pages.
 The links still vary by source page, but boosted pages appear more often.

 Will link boosting make my site look spammy?

 Not if used correctly.
-It's very common for a search engine to find the same links on every page - that's what the top nav is.
-In a way, link boosting is promoting some additional money pages to what a search engine bot or an LLM bot would normally see in the top nav.
-This is very organic and something that's very common.
-But if you overuse it - boosting more than 5% of your pages - it will start to look strange.
+It’s very common for a search engine to find the same links on every page - that’s what the top nav is.
+In a way, link boosting uses data-driven internal linking to give additional visibility to pages ranking in positions 4-15 where extra link equity can push them into top results.
+This is very organic and something that’s very common.
+But if you overuse it - boosting too many of your pages - it may start to look strange.
 Keep it selective and the distribution stays natural.

 Ready to start link boosting your money pages?